Augusto Isaac de Esaguy: Biography

 COMASSIS provided refugees with medical and psychological care, and voiced their needs with the Portuguese government and authorities regarding the issuance of residence and work permits.
 COMASSIS warranted renewals of doctors' and lawyers' work permits, and job contracts for professors at Portugal's universities.
 Additionally, COMASSIS also ran a community kitchen.

-When the war broke out in September 1939 d’Esaguy helped more than 600 German Jews, that got trapped in Spain on their way to Cuba and Mexico, to pass through Portugal.
+When the war broke out in September 1939 d’Esaguy helped more than 600 German Jews, who had been trapped in Spain en route to Cuba and Mexico, to pass through Portugal.